-The conclusions and action requirements would be true for any matchstick puzzle that needs increasing number of closed shapes by 2 in 2 stick moves.
-These are independent of any specific puzzle.
+The conclusions and action requirements would be true for any matchstick puzzle that requires an increase in the number of closed shapes by 2 in 2 stick moves.

-This is why shape analysis technique is ABSTRACT and hence has more power and applicability.
+This is why the shape analysis technique is ABSTRACT and hence has more power and applicability.

-Now only you analyze the puzzle figure in details and realize that some of the sticks are similar to each other with respect to their equivalent positions in the whole structure of sticks.
+Now you set to analyze the puzzle figure in details and realize that some sticks are like each other regarding their positions in the structure of sticks.

-A natural technique that is used in many problem situations is Classification into types technique.
+A natural technique that is used in many problem situations is Classification into equivalent types technique.

-Realizing that some of the sticks occupy exactly same equivalent positions in the figure, you decide to apply this powerful technique on the puzzle figure.
+With the awareness that some sticks occupy exactly the same equivalent positions in the figure, you decide to apply this powerful technique on the puzzle figure.